 Diversifying with International Bonds

 Our base portfolio has 40% US Bonds.
 Let’s first split the bonds 20% US and 20% International – see the chart below for the (nominal) trajectory of $10,000 invested on Jan 1st, 1994.
 Well, if you see a difference, you have really good eyes.
 There is not much point providing more statistics or charts about this one!
 This being said, International Bonds certainly didn’t hurt.
-But it’s just not worth the additional complexity.
+But it’s just not worth the additional complexity of using an extra fund in one’s portfolio.
 Stepping back from empirical data, central banks (from the largest developed countries) have been working closely together in the past decades and interest rates moved in relative sync, so this outcome isn’t that surprising, notably in presence of 60% stocks which provided the bulk of the action in this time period.

 This outcome is somewhat surprising though from the perspective of the negative correlations displayed by Int’l Bonds in times of crisis.
 This shows that correlations are one thing, but the dynamics of absolute returns at the portfolio level are another.
 We often forget that correlation is about directionality, but doesn’t capture the amplitude of the change.

 The author ran a quick test using 40% Global Bonds (currency hedged) instead of 20% US Bonds and 20% Int’l Bonds, and the results were unsurprisingly very similar.
 Now if such a Global Bonds fund were to exist with a low ER, it seems that there would little reason to stick to a US bond fund, as maximizing diversification should always be one’s starting point.